 Learn the secret to baking crispy frozen fries and tots in your toaster oven.
-Includes tips, examples, topping ideas and a mouthwatering recipe for toaster oven Greek fries.
+They make the perfect base for a batch of Loaded Fries For Two!

 If you’ve baked frozen fries in your toaster oven before you’ve probably ended up with sub-par spuds.
 Burnt edges.
 Soggy centers.